 Boyers, PA 16017-0045

-Online Services—Retirement Services Online, https://www.servicesonline.opm.gov, allows retirees to: view the status of their cases while on interim pay; update their email addresses; change federal or state income tax withholding; buy savings bonds; request a duplicate Form 1099-R; change personal identification number; establish an allotment to an organization; change mailing address; sign up for direct deposit; set up a checking or savings allotment; view an annuity statement; report a missing payment; or report the death of an employee or annuitant.
+Online Services—Retirement Services Online, www.servicesonline.opm.gov, allows retirees to: view the status of their cases while on interim pay; update their email and mailing addresses; change federal or state income tax withholding; change personal identification number; establish an allotment to an organization; sign up for direct deposit; set up a checking or savings allotment; view and print an annuity statement, tax form 1099-R, verification of life insurance coverage or year-to-date summary of payments; report a missing payment; and report the death of an employee or annuitant, among other services.
 The site also has links to retirement pamphlets and other publications.

 Calculators at www.opm.gov/retirement-services/calculators project federal annuity and Thrift Savings Plan benefits, how much federal income tax to have withheld from annuity payments, and how much of an annuity is tax-free.

-Information on insurance programs is at www.opm.gov/healthcare-insurance.
+Information on insurance programs is in Chapter 2 and at www.opm.gov/healthcare-insurance.
 OPM forms, many of them fillable online, are at www.opm.gov/forms.